|Report of the Meeting, July 7, 2018.|

 Despite the alternative attractions of stunning summer weather and a football match in Russia, a very select group of members met at the

 Victory Services Club – small, but perfectly formed.

 Nine members and one guest attended; there were apologies for absence from 12 members.

 The Chairman welcomed those attending, and particularly John and Pat Sears, and was pleased to announce that that Peter Andrews’ family had generously agreed that we might auction his collections: look forward to a fascinating ESC auction in September/October.
 At about the same time, however, Grosvenors will handle the dispersal of the material of Alan Jeyes, our respected former Secretary/Treasurer.

 Admin was quickly dealt with, the Secretary announcing that David Feldmans had recently published two more books of Joe Chalhoub in the “Great Philatelic Collections” series – Foreign Post Offices and Post Offices Abroad.
 The Commemoratives volume is already out of print.

 He noted a couple of changes to the future meetings programme – including a “Pyramids” topic for September 15 (please bring along any suitable material).
 And he presented some illustrations pertaining to Auguste Gorff, German keeper of the Bavarian Beerhall in Cairo during the later 1800s, and asks members – on behalf of a German researcher in Egypt - if they have any Gorff memorabilia.
-The illustrated card (above) is probably the best known, but any extra information would be gratefully received.
+The illustrated card (below) is probably the best known, but any extra information would be gratefully received.
 There was something of a surprise when he showed a recent packet of stamps received from the Philatelic Bureau in Cairo – clearly so marked – that had been opened and resealed by a purple strip from the (UK) Home Office / Border Force.
 Has anyone seen another?

 Cover from Baghdad to England flown by RAF DH 4 on first flight carrying mail westward.